Hadi-loo/Network-Routing-Protocols/README.md

 ### dvrp
 By using this command, the DVRP routing algorithm will be run through the network. if the source node are given as an argument, the algorithm works on that node, otherwise, the algorithm runs for every node in the network.

+DVRP is a variant of the Vehicle Routing Problem (VRP) that deals with dynamically changing conditions, such as real-time traffic or varying customer demands.
+The objective of DVRP is to optimize the routes and schedules for a fleet of vehicles to efficiently serve a set of customers.
+It involves making real-time decisions on vehicle assignment, route planning, and scheduling to minimize costs, such as fuel consumption or total travel time, while satisfying customer requirements.
+DVRP algorithms typically consider factors like current vehicle locations, customer requests, and traffic information to dynamically adjust the routes and schedules of vehicles in response to changing conditions.
 ```
 dvrp s
 ```